-Macksville is on the banks of the beautiful Nambucca River, a popular waterway for fishing and boating on the mid North Coast of NSW.
-You can relax in pretty riverside parks or on the verandah of the historic Star Hotel, which opened in 1885, and spot bottlenose dolphins in the sparkling waters.
+On the banks of the beautiful Nambucca River, Macksville offers the perfect holiday spot for fishing and boating on sparkling waterways and enjoying wonderful natural attractions.
+Relax in the riverside parks or on the verandah of the historic Star Hotel and spot bottlenose dolphins in the sparkling waters.

 Just west in Taylors Arm is the Pub with No Beer, made famous by country music singer Slim Dusty's hit song with the same name.
 Just north in Bowraville is more heritage, from the verandahs on the main street to the Frank Partridge VC Military Museum.